 Coffee break!
-In this new age of coffee and super cool coffee shops to hang out in, Kelowna has a few lovelies to offer.
+In this new age of coffee and super cool coffee shops to hang out in or grab it to go, Kelowna has a few lovelies to offer.
 And where there is good coffee, there should be delicious baked goods.
-Here are 8 totally awesome independent, locally owned and operated places to go for a real coffee and real baked treats (chain coffee shops?
+Here are 7 totally awesome independent, locally owned and operated places to go for a real coffee and real baked treats (chain coffee shops?
 People, please...).
 Enjoy!

 Because you know what?
 Coffee works.
 All hail the Bean Scene empire (not a chain - just a few shops run by a cool group of coffee folks)!
 Thoughtfully dotted around town to soothe our need for a fix, they have loads of perfect pairings like Cosmic Cookies, scones or, you could go big and have a breakfast wrap.
 They were our first in-house coffee roasters and continue to keep us keeping on with their attention to fine brewing.

 Ah-mazing coffee all around here, roasted in-house right before your eyes!
-Know them from their cuteness overload coffee trailer that is parked around town?
-Well, they recently opened their new digs on Laurel Avenue (north side of Clement) where you can pull up a stool at the coffee bar and watch them roast their bean-loving hearts out while dialing into a coffee and a vegan brownie.
-Grab a bag of your favorite freshly roasted beans to go!
+Bright Jenny (formerly Canoe Coffee Roasters) started out in their cuteness-overload coffee trailer before setting up shop on Laurel Avenue (north side of Clement) where you can pull up a stool at the coffee bar and watch them roast their bean-loving hearts out while dialing into a coffee and a vegan brownie.
+In the spring, they expanded to include The Bright Lab, an open-concept warehouse space with extra seating where they will host classes, concerts, and more.
+Grab a bag of your favourite freshly roasted beans to go!

 3. Sprout Bread